Hi, It’s Taylor Snow Romance, author and owner of the brand-spanking-new Digital Romance Blog: https://www.taylorsnowromance.com/.

 OK, there’s a LOT to cover in your question, so let’s do what we always do and break it down into bite-sized chunks . . .

-Chunk 1: Is it possible to “Love” more than one person at a time?
+Chunk 1: Can “Love” more than one person at a time?

 OK, I know this concept of being “In Love” with more than one man or woman at a time sounds downright UNNATURAL to most folks.
 The very IDEA that the person YOU love could LOVE somebody else makes your stomach do backflips of nausea and your heart explode with wave after wave of FEAR OF LOSS and inadequacy that they might like this other person “Better.”